mslooten/tag-semver/README.md

 _Easily create a tag/release with a semver version number_

 It reads the latest semver tags from a supplied branch (otherwise master) and makes you choose the increment (e.g. major, minor or patch).
-It will then automatically create a annotated tag for the supplied branch with the new version number.
+It will then automatically create an annotated tag for the supplied branch with the new version number.

 ![GIF demonstrating the use of tag-semver](https://raw.githubusercontent.com/mslooten/tag-semver/master/tag-semver.gif)